paul-florentin-charles/Internship/resources/notes/2019_wavegan.md

 It merely consists of a random shift of value $-n \leq i \leq n$ for each layer.

 This increases the discriminator accuracy so that it requires phase consistency. <br>
-Moreover, the gap due to the shift is filled by reflection ; it is depicted in the figure below.
+Moreover, the gap due to the shift is filled by reflection ; it is depicted in the figure below, for $n = 1$.

 ![Phase Shuffle](https://gitgud.io/polochinoc/internship/raw/master/resources/notes/images/phase_shuffle.png)